ma526/video-game-market-research/README.md

  b)copied the result to sheet1.

  c)Tried to Apply named ranges to each column so you can easily call them in the next upcoming steps if needed.
+  Open your Google Sheet.

+Selected the first column:

+For example, we have to click on the first data cell under your header (not the header itself).

+Drag down to select all the values in that column.

+Go to the menu at the top:

+Click Data → then Named ranges.

+A panel will open on the right side called Named ranges.

+In the panel:

+Type a name for the range (example: Global_Sales).

+Click Done.

+Repeated steps 2–5 for all the columns.

+d)Trying to find on what date earliest game was released?Click the Release Date column.

+Went to Data → Sort A → Z (Oldest to Newest).

+The first row after sorting will show the earliest release date and the game.
+It's 2018-01-01

+e)How many rows in filtered dataset?